-Eleanor Barrett founded The Brick Box in 2010 and Rosie Freeman joined as Co-Director in 2011.
+Eleanor Barrett and Rosie Freeman began working together in 2010 when Eleanor founded The Brick Box CIC.
+Rosie joined as Co-Director in 2013 to share legal responsibility for the company.
 Eleanor and Rosie had met some years before, while working at the Shunt Lounge in London Bridge and immediately established a creative spark.
 Discovering shared values and a potent complementary skill set they soon became a dynamic duo.
 Alongside an incredible production team they grafted hard to deliver the weekly metamorphosis of the space, hosting hundreds of live art performances and transforming 70,000 square feet of underground vaults into a magical playground for thousands of audience members.
 Eleanor and Rosie took their learnings from adventures in Shunt and beyond to create The Brick Box.

 Initially setting up in Brixton Village with a cafe and events programme led by local people, they ignited the space (sometimes literally) and soon won major funding from the Greater London Authority to set up a second offer in Tooting market.
 After a gritty two years of implementing innovative solutions to the challenges of ailing markets they forged ahead, wrestling with derelict buildings, taking over docks and flyovers, producing people led festivals, immersing themselves in council estates and running riot in theatres.
 In 2016 they took the company up to Bradford where they opened a new cultural venue – The Brick Box Rooms – and took on a crucial role at the heart of Bradford’s bid to be UK City of Culture 2025 as well as helping to secure significant amounts of strategic funding for the District.